Windows81/Roblox-Freedom-Distribution/README.md

 ```ps1
 $env:rfdplaceid = '12345'
 ```
+**SIDENOTE: The way this commands setup enviroment tables will not persist once you close the PowerShell**
 ### Local Asset Persistence

 Assets are automatically cached server-side in directory `./AssetCache`.
 To manually add assets, place the raw data in a file named with the iden number or string _without_ any extension.